pittyh6/cypressIo_Testing-yr-first-application-12Mths-WebDevStudy-2022-2023/learnedCypressCommands.md

     * .should("exist") the element exist in the page, like a successful subscription
     * .should("not.exist") the element do NOT exist in the page, like a successful subscription
     * .click() click in a button
+    * .location("pathname").should("eq","/test-you-first-application")
+        * location("pathname")  the location API to get the “pathname” which is the URL of our application.